 In our previous how-to guide, we showed how to launch an EBS optimized instance in order to have higher and predictable throughput between EC2 instances and EBS volumes.
-Moving forward, you would need to closely monitor an EBS volume’s performance and be notified of events in time to take appropriate action.
+Moving forward with your EBS optimized instance, you would need to closely monitor an EBS volume’s performance and be notified of events in time to take appropriate action.
 AWS CloudWatch provides different EBS performance metrics, including:

 - Volume read and write bytes